BulutTok/Cats-vs.-Dogs-Classification-using-Transfer-Learning/README.md

    - The red (training) and blue (validation) lines stay tightly together.
    - If the red curve had continued rising while blue fell, that’d be over-fitting.
    - If both had plateaued at a low level, that’d be under-fitting.
-   - Here, you’re hitting a consistent ceiling at ~90–95% on both sets.
+   - Here, it is hitting a consistent ceiling at ~90–95% on both sets.

 3. **Dropout-Style Effect at Epoch 0**
    - Validation starts slightly above training.
-   - Often this happens when you use dropout (or other noise) during training but turn it off during validation.
+   - Often this happens when  dropout (or other noise) is used (or other noise) during training but turn it off during validation.

 4. **Next Steps**
    - **EarlyStopping**: stop training once `val_acc` hasn’t improved for a few epochs to save time.